Ian2020/ledgerawk/README.md

 Other bits:

+* Have a verbose mode that controls output of the temporary dir and info
 * See the todos in the script files, use red-green-refactor to fix them!
 * Add a whole bunch of test cases
 * Allow optional institution in .ledgerimport file if we want to keep regex